 WARNINGS AND PRECAUTIONS

-Endophthalmitis and Retinal Detachments
+Endophthalmitis and Retinal Detachment

-Intravitreal injections, including those with BEOVU, have been associated with endophthalmitis and retinal detachments.
+Intravitreal injections, including those with BEOVU, have been associated with endophthalmitis and retinal detachment.
 Proper aseptic injection techniques must always be used when administering BEOVU.
 Patients should be instructed to report any symptoms suggestive of endophthalmitis or retinal detachment without delay and should be managed appropriately.

 Increase in Intraocular Pressure